MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccsetfilesizesex.md

 * Its file size is increased or decreased.

-If any failure occurs, **CcSetFileSizesEx** raises a status exception for that particular failure.
+If the operation causes **CcSetFileSizesEx** to extend the section and a failure occurs, **CcSetFileSizesEx** raises a status exception for that particular failure.
 For example, if a pool allocation failure occurs, **CcSetFileSizesEx** raises a STATUS_INSUFFICIENT_RESOURCES exception.
 Therefore, to gain control if a failure occurs, the driver should wrap the call to **CcSetFileSizesEx** in a *try-except* or *try-finally* statement.

 To cache a file, use [**CcInitializeCacheMap**](nf-ntifs-ccinitializecachemap.md).